Five things to do in Penang

 Nº 2 - TOUR THE STREET ART

 In 2012, artist Ernest Zacharevic was commissioned to create murals for the George Town Festival.
 One year later, the installation 101 Lost Kittens (Rachel nearly fainted with delight) was completed for the 2013 Festival.
-You can pick up a free map from the festival’s office and take your own tour to see this spectacular collection of street art.
+We picked a free map from the festival’s office and toured this spectacular collection of street art.

 Nº 3 - HIKE IN PENANG NATIONAL PARK